-- (2) Students may take subjects offered at other Faculties and Departments and use the credits to meet their elective subject credit requirements for graduation.
+- (2) Students may take subjects offered at other Faculties and Departments and subjects offered by Centers listed in Article 2 (except those listed in Article 2 (1)), and use the credits to meet their elective subject credit requirements for graduation.
 The subjects and credits offered are listed elsewhere.

 - (3) (Deleted)

 - (4) (Deleted)

 - (5) (Deleted)